kosperera/dotfiles/README.md

    git clone https://github.com/kosalanuwan/dotfiles ~/.dotfiles
    ```

-4. Create (or recreate) symlinks for .dotfiles.
+5. Create (or recreate) symlinks for .dotfiles.

    ```bash
    source ~/.dotfiles/setup-symlinks.zsh
    ```

-5. Then, update, upgrade, and install core tools and the stuff via `brew`.
+6. Then, update, upgrade, and install core tools and the stuff via `brew`.

    ```bash
    source ~/.dotfiles/setup-brew.zsh
    ```

-6. Download the rest of the apps from Apple App Store or otherwise.
+7. Download the rest of the apps from Apple App Store or otherwise.

    - Microsoft Office
    - Microsoft OneDrive, and

-7. Configure macOS and the Terminal.app to be smarter.
+8. Configure macOS and the Terminal.app to be smarter.

    ```bash
    source ~/.dotfiles/setup-macos.zsh
    ```

-8. Import Terminal.app theme from [@lysyi3m/macos-terminal-themes](https://github.com/lysyi3m/macos-terminal-themes).
+9. Import Terminal.app theme from [@lysyi3m/macos-terminal-themes](https://github.com/lysyi3m/macos-terminal-themes).

-9. Import Typora.app theme from [@adrian-fuertes/notion-themes](https://github.com/adrian-fuertes/typora-notion-theme/tree/main).
+10. Import Typora.app theme from [@adrian-fuertes/notion-themes](https://github.com/adrian-fuertes/typora-notion-theme/tree/main).

-10. Sign in to VS Code and sync settings, profiles, extensions et al.
+11. Sign in to VS Code and sync settings, profiles, extensions et al.

+12. Sing in to `gh`.
+    ```bash
+    gh auth login
+    # What account do you want to log into?
+GitHub.com
+    # What is your preferred protocol for Git operations on this host?
+HTTPS
+    # Authenticate Git with your GitHub credentials?
+Yes
+    # How would you like to authenticate GitHub CLI?
+Login with a web browser
+    ```

-11. Setup a VM for the Devcontainers.
+13. Setup a VM for the Devcontainers.
     ```bash
     pm machine init
     pm machine start